Preparing for winter: Don't forget about your vehicle!

 Before the cold weather begins, make sure you are using coolant with ethylene glycol.
 Using a coolant will protect your engine from corrosion and prevent overheating.
 Check your owner's manual or ask a repair specialist for the proper coolant-to-water ratio for your vehicle type.

-Preventing rust from road salt
+Prevent rust from road salt

 Salt can cause the body and undercarriage of your vehicle to rust.
 Before the snow begins to fall, it is important to wash your vehicle thoroughly, wax it, and apply a wax sealant.
 By sealing the undercarriage, you can avoid rust and corrosion in the brake and fuel lines.
 A professional can do this, or you can do it yourself with products that are available at your local hardware store.
 Washing your vehicle regularly is the best protection against damage caused by road salt.

-While it is important to have your vehicle washed and waxed regularly in the winter months, make sure your vehicle is dried completely to avoid freezing.
+While it's important to have your vehicle washed and waxed regularly in the winter months, make sure your vehicle is dried completely to avoid freezing.
 If a lock on your car door freezes, the best way to defrost it is by using a de-icer.
 Warm water can be used, but this may not be an available option.
 Be careful not to force a frozen lock — doing so may result in a broken key.
 Keep tubes of de-icer in your home, garage, and desk at work so you always have it handy in case your locks freeze.

 Make sure your heater and defroster are in good working condition before cold weather sets in.
 Test your windshield wipers and blades to be sure they are working properly.